cosmob3/cpnt262-a2/README.md

 - Started working on navigation bar so that you are able to jump between pages.
 There will only be some sample text on other pages but I wanted to make sure the navigation bar worked.

 - Finished Navbar.
 Now to work on Hero section.

+- The Hero Section wasn't too hard to do but I will need to make a reusable cta to add to The Hero.

+- Needed to rotate my images a bit to give it some extra styles but when I used tailwind to do so it only allow up to 180 degrees counter clockwise but I needed the image 45 degrees clockwise.

+- So I just found out if you add a `-` before`rotate-12` as so `-rotate-12` then it will go clockwise!!!

+-